Why Do People Suicide?

 People who experience suicidal thoughts and feelings are suffering with tremendous emotional pain.
 People who have died by suicide typically had overwhelming feelings of hopelessness, despair, and helplessness.
 Suicide is not about a moral weakness or a character flaw.
 People considering suicide feel as though their pain will never end and that suicide is the only way to stop the suffering.

-Many factors and circumstances can contribute to someone’s decision to end his/her life.
+Many factors and circumstances can contribute to someone’s decision to end their life.
 Factors such as loss, addictions, childhood trauma or other forms of trauma, depression, serious physical illness, and major life changes can make some people feel overwhelmed and unable to cope.
 It is important to remember that it isn’t necessarily the nature of the loss or stressor that is as important as the individual’s experience of these things feeling unbearable.

-Suicide is Complex:
+Suicide is Complex.

 Suicide is the result of actions taken to deal with intolerable mental anguish and pain, fear or despair that overwhelms an individual’s value for living and hope in life.